GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

          * Double check the location of the ProtoGENI .pem files listed in the omni_config

+ (2) Write a request RSpec for your AM and save as acceptance_tests/AM_API_v1/request.xml

- (2) Positive testing: Run acceptance tests with a GENI credential accepted by the AM
+ (3) Positive testing: Run acceptance tests with a GENI credential accepted by the AM
      (a) Set PYTHONPATH so the acceptance tests can locate omni.py:
      	 PYTHONPATH=$PYTHONPATH:path/to/gcf/src